-In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, all information pertaining to Clery Crimes for the 2017, 2018 and 2019 calendar years is contained in the tables below.
-These crime statistics are taken from all corresponding Campus Security incident reports and local law enforcement agencies.
+In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, all information pertaining to Clery Crimes for the 2018, 2019 and 2020 calendar years is contained in the tables provided in Appendix B. These crime statistics are taken from all corresponding Campus Security incident reports and local law enforcement agencies.